 At the beginning of each month on Galway Talks Keith Finnegan selects a newly published book.
 He invites you to join him in reading this book.
-At the end of each month Keith taslks with the author in person about their book on The Bookshelf.
+At the end of each month Keith talks with the author in person about their book On The Bookshelf.

 If you would like to put a question to the author send us a voice note on Whatsapp on 087 0958968 or you can email us at [email protected]

-ON THE BOOKSELF this month is Annie Griffin’s successor to her bestselling debut – Listening Still.
-Join Keith on Galway Talks at the end of this month when he chats with author Annie Griffin.
+ON THE BOOKSELF this month is The Nameless Ones by John Connolly.
+Join Keith on Galway Talks at the end of this month when he chats with renowned author John Connolly.